0xaiman/flask_orm_boilerplate/README.md

 This boilerplate is designed to provide a solid foundation for your Flask applications, making it easy to extend and scale as your project grows.
 Happy coding!
 ```

+Feel free to adjust any sections as needed or add any additional details that might be specific to your use case!